-The rarest parasite plant in the world of Rafflesia Arnoldii Sumatra giant flower is commonly called the corpse lily and known as Bunga Raksasa Padma in Indonesia which is on the verge of its extinction.
+The rarest parasite plant in the world of Rafflesia Arnoldii Sumatra giant flower is commonly called the corpse lily.
+And it is also known as Bunga Raksasa Padma in Indonesia which is on the verge of its extinction.
+We frequently find the gigantic flower frequently in Bukittinggi Sumatra and Borneo (Kalimantan) rain forest.

 Rafflesia Arnoldii blooming seasons

-Rafflesia flower might bloom all year round in Sumatra and Borneo rain forests.
-It is about 40 cm and up to 1 metre diameter when it is fully blooms.
+The Giant Rafflesia flower might bloom all year round in Sumatra and Borneo rain forests.
+It is about 40 cm and up to 1 metre diameter when it is fully blooming.
+And after that it will immediately goes off and dead after one week time.

 It is NOW BLOOMING until: